open-contracting/kingfisher-summarize/docs/querying-data.rst

 List all schemas in the database
 --------------------------------

-Kingfisher Views creates database schemes to store summary data.
+Kingfisher Views creates database schemas to store summary data.

 The following query returns a list of schemas in the database:

 .. code-block:: sql

-  select
+  SELECT
     schema_name
-  from
+  FROM
     information_schema.schemata;

 Set the schema to query
 -----------------------

-The following command sets the current schema to ``view_data_collection_1257_1259`` by making it the first item in the search path:
+The following query sets the ``view_data_collection_1257_1259`` schema as the first item in the search path:

 .. code-block:: sql

-  set
+  SET
     search_path
-  to
+  TO
     view_data_collection_1257_1259, public;

 .. note::

-  Depending on the tool used to query the database, you may need to include the above command at the start of each query you run.
+  Depending on the tool you use to query the database, you might need to run the above query before each other query.

 List the collections in the current schema
 ------------------------------------------

-The following query lists the collections in the current schema, with the name of the data source and the type of data summarised:
+The following query lists the collections in the current schema, with the name of the data source and the type of data summarized:

 .. code-block:: sql

-  select distinct
+  SELECT DISTINCT
       collection_id,
       source_id,
       release_type
-  from
+  FROM
       release_summary
-  join
-      collection
-  on
+  JOIN
-      release_summary.collection_id = collection.id
+      collection ON release_summary.collection_id = collection.id
-  order by
+  ORDER BY
-      collection_id desc;
+      collection_id DESC;

 The ``release_type`` column indicates the type of data stored in the collection: